 –For men, lift the lapel a couple of inches so that you can insert the pin through the back of the lapel and into the boutonniere.
 While it may seem logical to pin the stem, it’s actually better to pin the base of the floral itself, as it’s thicker and less fragile than the stem.
 After the pin goes through the boutonniere, make sure it goes back through the lapel and that the pin is hidden when viewed from the front.
 For larger/heavier boutonnieres, you may need to use two pins.

 –For women, consider their outfit when determining placement and pinning.
-If they’re wearing a jacket, ask if they’re planning to wear it throughout the event so you know whether to pin the floral to both it and the garment underneath.
+If they’re wearing a jacket, ask if they’re planning to wear it throughout the event so you know whether to pin the floral on both it and the garment underneath.
 Then proceed to pin the floral as you would a boutonniere (outlined above).
 Make sure the pin is secured in a way that the tip won’t agitate the guest.

 That’s it!
 I recommend having extra pins on-hand in the event the floral is heavier or more unwieldy than anticipated.
 When possible, request magnetic fasteners, as they’re usually much easier to use and won’t prick any fingers.
 Also, consider offering female guests the option of a wrist corsage instead.
 Sometimes, they’re more comfortable with that.